redstrate/Kawari/doc/src/gm_commands.md

 * `//gm hp <amount>`: Sets your current HP to the amount specified.
 * `//gm mp <amount>`: Sets your current MP to the amount specified.
 * `//gm getpos`: Returns your current position.
+* `//gm dc_region`: Useless, but returns the DC for the World you set in the config.